Greg Roosa Horn Interview – Horn Signal #4

 VALVE ALIGNMENTS

 Have you always wanted a Bob Reeves Patented Valve Alignment but don’t want to ship your trumpet to our shop?
-You’re in luck because we’ll be doing alignments at the ITG Conference.
+You’re in luck because we’ll be doing alignments at the TMEA Conference.
 Just drop your horn off at our booth and you can pick it up the next day!
 A few same day appointments are available.

 If you’re not sure you need an alignment, you can bring your trumpet by our booth and we will be happy to measure it to show you how far out of alignment it is, free of charge.